Weight Loss Specialist

 Multi-Specialty Group Practice & Weightloss Specialist located in UES, New York, NY.

 Maintaining a healthy weight is one of the best ways to live a long, healthy life.
-Dr. Ellen Mellow, an accomplished cardiologist and internist in the Maiden Lane Cardiology location located in the Upper East Side of New York, NY, applies her unique medical background and training to guide patients in safe and effective weight management.
+At the Maiden Lane Cardiology location located in the Upper East Side of New York, NY, our cardiologists apply their unique medical background and training to guide patients in safe and effective weight management.
 To learn more about the most modern and beneficial weight loss and weight management options, Schedule your appointment Maiden Lane Cardiology today!

 What’s Medical Weight Loss Management?

 Medical weight management is not diet pills, fad diets or surgery.
 Medical weight loss management is based on the latest in medical scientific evidence that targets the root causes of weight gain and obesity.
-Dr. Mellow and her staff provide the guidance and treatment needed for her patients to meet their weight loss goals and maintain those goals for life.
+The trained staff at Maiden Lane Medical provide the guidance and treatment needed for our patients to meet their weight loss goals and maintain those goals for life.

 Who Can Benefit From Medical Weight Loss?